quervyloll/FamilyFunPackAutoDuper/README.md

 6. Do <.end 2> and <.chest 2> at the other end of the duping trail, following same rules.
 6. Make sure you nametag the donkey you will be riding between ends.
 7. Do <.ad> near the donkey you're going to be riding to start inflating the economy!
-DONKEY YOU RIDE HAS TO BE NAMETAGGED
-(!)NOTE MAKE SURE NO SLOW IS TURNED OFF IN ALL CLIENTS OTHERWISE YOU WON'T MOVE(!)

 All commands:
 .ad (To start the autoduper)
 .filldelay (in ms, id put )